gauriladdad/samsung-build-with-nodejs/README.md

 -- The compression size is important to be specified, size of 0 would lead to application not being installed.

-3. If there are multiple builds being used (e.g. an old application version using different set of libraries and currently in bug fix cycle, alongside current one), all that is needed to be done is to give the -build folder path- to utility and rest would be handled for you.
+3. If there are multiple builds being used (e.g. an old application version using different set of libraries and currently in bug fix cycle, alongside current one), all that is required is to give the -build folder path- to utility and rest will work.

 4. Once installed, this utility can be used for all the samsung applications you are building.